kevinchu93/arcade-shooter/README.md

 node app
 ```

 Running the app listens for any socket connections.
-Once a client is connected, an instance of the gameEngine is created and the game begins running.
+Once a connection occurs, an instance of the gameEngine is created and the game begins running.

 ## Features